 What are the signs of low porosity hair?

-If your hair is resistant to styling products, takes a long time to get fully wet or dry, is often frizzy, or absorbs products slowly (products seem to sit on top of your hair, rather than penetrate it), then it is likely that you have low porosity hair.
+If your hair is resistant to styling products, takes a long time to get fully wet or dry, is often frizzy, or absorbs products slowly (products seem to sit on top of your hair rather than penetrate it), you will likely have low porosity hair.

 Does high-porosity hair dry quickly?

-Yes, it tends to dry quickly, but it can also be affected by different factors.
+Yes, it tends to dry quickly, but different factors can also affect it.

 No, it does not mean that you have a bad scalp.
 High porosity simply refers to the condition of your hair’s cuticle and how easily water and other products can penetrate your hair.